 You need our divorce decree search service if you require an original court-sealed copy of your own (or someone else’s) divorce decree absolute, or final order dissolving a civil partnership.

-A central index of all decrees absolute of divorce and final orders dissolving a civil partnership granted by the courts of England and Wales since 1858 is kept at the Principal Registry of the Family Division in London.
+A central index of all decrees absolute of divorce and final orders dissolving a civil partnership granted by the courts of England and Wales since 1858 is kept at the Central Family Court in London.
 This is a public record and you can make a search relating to your own or any other marriage or civil partnership.
 You can obtain an official written result of the search, as well as a copy of any decree absolute of divorce or dissolution granted to the parties concerned.

 What do we do?

 We will prepare the necessary application form based upon your answers to our questionnaire.
 We will tell you what the court fee is, which will depend upon the number of years to be searched.
-We will then carry out the search on your behalf, either personally or by post as you wish.
+We will then carry out the search on your behalf by postal application to the court.

 Once the search has been completed there are a number of possible outcomes.

 Firstly, the result of the search may confirm that no trace of a decree absolute of divorce or dissolution has been found from the information supplied.